 Studies have shown that pure long volatility exposure generally results in negative returns over the long term.
 Our research led to similar findings.
-The B&H 1VOL overlay portfolio has a buy-and-hold or continual 10% allocation to 1-month RealVol futures along with a 100% allocation to the S&P total-return index.
-The 10% VOL allocation is
+The "B&H 1VOL overlay portfolio" has a "buy-and-hold" or continual 10% allocation to 1-month RealVol futures along with a 100% allocation to the S&P total-return index.
+The 10% VOL allocation is established at the start of the period only and is held until the VOL expires.
+The 10% VOL allocation is then reestablished the following month and the process repeats for every month in the study period.

-We compare the performance of the S&P portfolio to the simple B&H 1VOL overlay portfolio in three periods.
-1990-2012 (all data), 2000-2003 (dot-com collapse), and 2008-2011 (credit crisis) are illustrated in Exhibits 1, 2, and 3, respectively.
+We compare the performances of the S&P portfolio to the simple B&H 1VOL overlay portfolio in three periods.
+1990-2012 (all data), 2000-2003 (dot-com collapse), and 2008-2011 (credit crisis) are illustrated below in Figures 1, 2, and 3, respectively.
 We can observe that, under the simple buy-and-hold strategy, the B&H 1VOL overlay performs poorly over the whole period.
-While the overlay indeed reduced risk, the drag on performance over the whole period was so great that a long-term strategy of buying volatility on a regular basis is not expected to generate positive returns.
-However, for the market break in the 2000-2003 period, the B&H 1VOL overlay beat the S&P portfolio most of the time except when the market resumed its rise.
-For the 2008-2011 period, the B&H 1VOL overlay performed well, exhibiting a higher return than the S&P portfolio.
+While the overlay indeed reduced risk, the drag on performance over the whole period was so great that a long-term strategy of buying volatility in a continuous process is not expected to be a worthwhile endeavor.
+However, for the market break in the '00 -'03 period, the B&H 1VOL overlay beat the S&P portfolio most of the time except when the market resumed its rise.
+For the '08 -'11 period, the B&H 1VOL overlay performed admirably and had gain a higher return than the S&P portfolio.